Equity and Inclusion at Greater Public

 Because Greater Public elevates the accomplishments of individuals and organizations as part of our conferences, webinars, and blog posts, we are accountable for cultivating and highlighting the work and experiences of diverse networks of people.

-In 2020 we audited the whiteness of our own content, including authorship of blog posts, PMDMC panelists and webinar presenters with the goal of increasing the number and diversity of voices we represent in each of the above content areas.
+We began auditing the whiteness of our own content in 2020, including authorship of blog posts, PMDMC panelists and webinar presenters with the goal of increasing the number and diversity of voices we represent in all of our content areas.

 The Public Media Development and Marketing Conference (PMDMC)